 Prior to joining RMI, Dave worked at Deutsche Bank in Hong Kong and UBS in Stamford, CT.
 At Deutsche Bank, he was a member of the Autobahn Equity trading team who provided high-speed automated equity trading tools to institutional investors, analyzed trade performance and consulted with asset managers on how they could use technology to optimize their trading.
 At UBS he worked in the exotic equity derivatives group.
+Dave has spent over 5 years living in Hong Kong and Mainland China and has been learning Chinese for over 10 years.

 RMI Select Projects